0xTCG/aldy/README.rst

 This will produce `debuginfo.tar.gz` file that contains sample and LP model dumps.
 Please send us this file and we will try to resolve the issue.

-This file contains no private information of any kind except for the mutation counts at the target gene locus and the file name.
+This file contains no private information of any kind except for the phasing information and mutation counts at the target gene locus, as well as the file name.

 Sample datasets